andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 > Subkeys are bound to the primary key and exported together with it when calling gpg --export or gpg --send-keys.
 Same applies to signatures and user ID packages.
 > -- [One public key contains all subkeys?](https://security.stackexchange.com/questions/51474/one-public-key-contains-all-subkeys)

+Please note that the exported files will still be password protected by the same password as the original key.

 ## Delete private key